 Blog by Julia Tate, photos courtesy of Lee Burnett

 Waking up to the rich smell of pine reminds me that it’s not going to be an ordinary day at the office.
-My first journey to the serene shores of Millinocket Lake, with Mount Katadin looming in the background has been an educational one as a design professional learning about sourcing local wood in Maine.
+My first journey to the serene shores of Millinocket Lake, with Mount Katahdin looming in the background has been an educational one as a design professional learning about sourcing local wood in Maine.

 On an action packed, two-day Fall tour organized by Local Wood Works, along with five other designers and engineers, I visit local saw mills and feel the soft, pine needle floor beneath my feet while walking through Public Reserve land, learning about best practices from state foresters keenly in tune with each tree stand.
 In just a few mesmerizing minutes, tall trees are deftly felled and processed with equipment twice my height a few dozen yards away as best sourcing practices and current challenges to the industry are outlined by land managers responsible for distributing millions of board feet of Maine wood each year.
 We visit shops of manufacturers both on and off the beaten path, and round out the trip with a discussion led by Lloyd Irland, and Ken Laustsen on wood markets, biometrics, and tips on local sourcing alternatives for commonly specified items.